-- 1. We ship some (not all) of our Natural Aluminum Hood Louvers with a white or clear plastic film overlay.
-If yours have this, remove it now. - Affix black plastic electrical tape along the underside of the perimeter of the Louver panels.
+- We ship some (not all) of our Natural Aluminum Hood Louvers with a white or clear plastic film overlay.
+If yours have this, remove it now.
+(For easy removal, heat film with a hair dryer.) - Affix black plastic electrical tape along the underside of the perimeter of the Louver panels.
 This will form a slight cushion between the Louvers and the surface of your vehicle to prevent scratching.
-Put it inboard about 1/16" so it doesn't show around the outer edges when the
+Put it inboard about 1/16" so it doesn't show

-Louvers are installed.

-3. Open your hood.
+- around the outer edges when the Louvers are installed. - 3.
+Open your hood.
 Examine the insulation pad under the hood.
 Usually this is held in place with round, push-in plastic clips.
 Remove the clips and this pad.
 You can replace this later and cut out holes where the Hood Louvers are (leave a margin wide enough around the openings so rainwater will not get it wet) if you like, but most people leave it off.
-This is because it is either: a) greasy and grimy and a fire hazard, or b) getting ready to be.
-Do NOT cut the panels in the hood without first removing this pad - fire hazard!!
+This is because it is either: a) oily and grimy and a fire hazard, or b) getting ready to be.
+Do NOT cut the panels in the hood without first removing this pad fire hazard!!